Aspirin is a popular over-the-counter pain reliever that many people take for headaches, toothaches, joint and muscle pain, and inflammation.

-According to the U.S. Food and Drug Administration (FDA), people who take aspirin regularly should limit their alcohol consumption to avoid gastrointestinal bleeding.
-Healthy women of all ages and men over 65 years old shouldn’t have more than one drink a day.
-Men younger than 65 years old shouldn’t have more than two drinks a day while taking aspirin.
+It’s not recommended for healthy women of all ages and men over 65 years old have more than one drink a day while taking aspirin.
+For men younger than 65 years old, it’s not recommended to have more than two drinks a day while taking aspirin.

-Gastrointestinal bleeding appears as dark-red or black, tarry stools, or bright-red blood in the vomit, but it’s not always easy to see.
+Gastrointestinal bleeding appears as dark-red or black, tarry stools, or bright-red blood in vomit, but it’s not always easy to see.
 It can result in dangerous blood loss and anemia over time.
-If treated promptly, though, such gastrointestinal bleeding usually doesn’t result in death.
+If treated promptly, though, such gastrointestinal bleeding is usually not life-threatening.

 If you plan on drinking in the evening, take your aspirin as soon as you wake up in the morning.
 This may minimize the effects, even if you’re on an extended-release medication.